bitburner-official/bitburner-src/src/Documentation/ui/doc/help/bitnode_order.md

    strong because [hacking](../basic/hacking.md) is typically one of the best ways of earning money.

 5. Do BN-4.
-Its [Source-File](../advanced/sourcefiles.md) does not directly make you more powerful in any way, but it does unlock the [Singularity API](https://github.com/bitburner-official/bitburner-src/blob/dev/markdown/bitburner.singularity.md) which let you automate significantly more aspects of the game.
+Its [Source-File](../advanced/sourcefiles.md) does not directly make you more powerful in any way, but unlocks the [Singularity API](https://github.com/bitburner-official/bitburner-src/blob/dev/markdown/bitburner.singularity.md).
+   This API allows you to automate significantly more aspects of the game.
 Consider repeating until Level 3, since each level decreases the [RAM](../basic/ram.md) cost of the functions.

 6. Do BN-2 once to unlock the [Gang](../advanced/gang.md) mechanic.
 This mechanic